etendosoftware/docs/docs/products/etendo-classic/user-guide/financial-management/receivables-and-payables/transactions.md

 - The remittance generates as many payments (in/out) as those incorporated in the remittance plus one for the global amount, which is the one that is taken to the financial account due to the advance of such amount.
 - The bank informs of the payments (in/out) that have been settled (normally, if in one month the bank does not respond, these payments are considered settled) and of those that have been protested.

 > To create a remittance, it is necessary to configure the remittance payment method.
-For this, go to the [Remittance Type](https://docs/en/end-user-documentation/etendo-environment/functional-documentation/business-configuration/financial-management-setup#remittance-type) window.
+For this, go to the [Remittance Type window](/docs/products/etendo-classic/user-guide/financial-management/receivables-and-payables/setup/#remittance-type).
-!!! info

-!!! info

 ### Non-Discount Remittance